wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Go/Syntax/Go-Syntax-List.md

 - [Go 1.11 Modules](https://parg.co/01g): Go 1.11 includes preliminary support for versioned modules as proposed here.

+- [2019-Using Go Modules](https://blog.golang.org/using-go-modules): This blog post is a tutorial to introduction to the basic operations needed to get started using modules.
+A followup post will cover releasing modules for others to use.

 # Struct

 - [2018-The Go Object Lifecycle](https://middlemost.com/object-lifecycle/): In this post we’ll look at a 3-step approach to object management—instantiation, initialization, & initiation.